abbrev/uartty/README.md

 * UARTTY\_BLOCK: build blocking getc and putc

 The code sizes listed above are based on blocking mode only.
-Non-blocking mode adds 60 bytes in raw mode and 92 bytes in sane mode.
+Non-blocking mode adds 94 bytes in raw mode and 74 bytes in sane mode.

-**Note:** These code sizes will change as UARTTY is developed!

 Buffer size options:
 * UARTTY\_TX\_BUF\_SIZE: size of output buffer (default 16)